dseguy/php-error-messages/messages/array-and-string-offset-access-syntax-with-curly-braces-is-deprecated.rst

 + Use the substr() function to extract one string char.

-In previous PHP versions, this error message used to be :ref:`array-and-string-offset-access-syntax-with-curly-braces-is-no-longer-supported`.

-In more recent PHP versions, this error message is now :ref:`syntax-error,-unexpected-token-"{",-expecting-","-or-";"`.
+In more recent PHP versions, this error message is now :ref:`array-and-string-offset-access-syntax-with-curly-braces-is-no-longer-supported`.

 Changed Behavior
 ________________